 The role of a mechanical technician is varied, and so are the skills required for the job.
 This means individuals must possess a diverse set of attributes to be able to carry out this position well.
 It’s also important to showcase them in your CV skills section.
 This gives recruiters an idea of your competencies and ability to take on new challenges.

-Some key skills to include on your mechanical technician CV are:
+Some key hard and soft skills to include on your mechanical technician CV are:

 Essential skills for a mechanical technician